driade/laravel-fixtures/README.md

 [![License](https://poser.pugx.org/driade/laravel-fixtures/license)](https://packagist.org/packages/driade/laravel-fixtures)
 [![Total Downloads](https://poser.pugx.org/driade/laravel-fixtures/downloads)](https://packagist.org/packages/driade/laravel-fixtures)

-With this package you can define a set of data with PHP arrays and load it from your tests or seeds.
-It's made for Laravel Illuminate\Database, so you can plug it in your Laravel projects and also in whatever project depending just on Illuminate\Database outside Laravel.
+With this package you can define a set of data with arrays in PHP and get its representation as Eloquent models.

+It's made for Laravel Illuminate\Database, so you can plug it in your Laravel projects and also in whichever project depending on Illuminate\Database, outside Laravel Framework.

-Here's it's and example definition
+Here it's and example definition:

 ```php
 <?php